Lourdes Gurriel Jr. Player Props: Diamondbacks vs. Giants

-The Arizona Diamondbacks, including Lourdes Gurriel Jr. (.205 on-base percentage in past 10 games, 121 points below season-long percentage), battle starter Ryan Walker and the San Francisco Giants at Oracle Park, Saturday at 4:05 PM ET.
+On Sunday, Lourdes Gurriel Jr. (.244 on-base percentage in past 10 games, 83 points below season-long percentage) and the Arizona Diamondbacks face the San Francisco Giants, whose starting pitcher will be Anthony DeSclafani.
+First pitch is at 4:05 PM ET.

-He had a hitless performance in his previous game (0-for-4 with an RBI) against the Giants.
+In his last game he had a one-hit performance (1-for-4) against the Giants.

 Lourdes Gurriel Jr. Game Info & Props vs. the Giants